volovikariel/CourseSequencePlanner/README.md

-*Very* rough prototype of a course sequence planner
+Rough prototype of a course sequence planner.

 You can run this locally with `npm run start`.